 Oven Baked Rice

-Do you CRINGE at the thought of making rice?
+Do you cringe at the thought of making rice?
 Have you cooked it in a pot only to have rice stuck to the bottom?

 Making a sticky mess on the stove top or digging out the rice cooker make you want to order take out?
 Me too!
 That’s why I love to bake my rice and enjoy it without all the stress.